tyscluff/9layerSpace/README.md

 App I am building

-I am making this project to help me learn node.js, express.js, React, and React Native When I started I know front end JavaScript and a little bit of React.
+I am making this project to help me learn node.js, express.js, React, and React Native When I started I knew front end JavaScript and a little bit of React.
 As of December this is what I've built in three months of teaching myself on YouTube.
-The basic concept is that you can create an account.
-Follow people to see what they are saying and ask someone a question directly.
-It's really rough right now but this has basic functionality.
-The current problem I'm trying to solve is getting the follow button to change to following when you are following someone
+It has been changed so that it based around the conecept of creating communities where people can ask you questions and then you can respond to questions and join communities to see what people are asking the community owner